TheFrostlixen/gist-get/README.md

 This was my first go at creating a Gist interface.
 It uses a menu to display all of the gists (by description and files) a particular user has, and allows the user to select one.
 It outputs a string that is the repo name, and will copy the repo name to the user's clipboard.

-##simulator.py
+##gist.py & simulator.py

-Simulator.py is intended to be a reusable test environment for the interpreter script, without having to reload the script each time a change is made.
-It is just a terminal simulator that pipes commands to the actual program.
+Simulator.py is intended to be a reusable test environment for the interpreter script, without having to reload the environment each time a change is made to the script.
+It is just a terminal simulator that pipes commands to the actual program (gist.py).

 Usage
 -